Community Diabetes Service

 The service offers:

-• management of tolerance issues with hyperglycaemic agents
+• management of tolerance issues with anti-hyperglycaemic agents

-• management of those on the maximum dose of three hyperglycaemic agents with a HBA1c >65mmol/mol requiring insulin initiation/other injectables with an EGFR <40
+• management of patients on the maximum tolerated dose of three oral anti-hyperglycaemic agents with a HBA1c >65mmol/mol and EGFR >40 requiring insulin initiation/other injectables

 • hypoglycaemia management